Functional Programming Patterns

 Introduction

-When it comes to functional programming, many C++ developers' first reaction might be: "Isn't that what the Haskell crowd does?
+When it comes to functional programming, many C++ developers' first reaction might be: "Isn't that stuff for the Haskell crowd?
 What does it have to do with C++?"
-In reality, C++ has been absorbing functional programming concepts since C++11—lambda expressions are first-class anonymous functions, std::function are higher-kinded types, and the std::algorithm family is essentially a variation of map/filter/reduce.
-C++ just doesn't wrap these things in a strictly "purely functional" interface.
+In reality, C++ has been absorbing functional programming concepts since C++11—lambdas are anonymous functions that are first-class citizens, std::function is a higher-order type, and the std::ranges series is essentially a variation of map/filter/reduce.
+It's just that C++ doesn't wrap these things in a "purely functional" interface.

-In this chapter, we explore practical functional programming patterns in C++—higher-order functions, function composition, partial application, and how to write functional-style data processing pipelines using STL algorithms.
-Finally, we preview the C++20 Ranges library, which can be considered the "ultimate form" of functional programming in C++.
+In this chapter, we will look at practical functional programming patterns in C++—higher-order functions, function composition, partial application, and how to use STL algorithms to write functional-style data processing pipelines.
+Finally, we will preview C++20's Ranges library, which can be considered the "ultimate form" of functional programming in C++.

 Learning Objectives

-• Understand how currying and partial application are implemented in C++
+- Understand the implementation of currying and partial application in C++

 Higher-order functions are the cornerstone of functional programming.
-The definition is simple: a function that either takes a function as a parameter, returns a function, or does both.
-In C++, higher-order functions are implemented through template parameters or std::function.
+The definition is simple: either the parameter is a function, or the return value is a function, or both.
+In C++, higher-order functions are implemented via template parameters or std::function.

 Let's look at a practical example—a generic retry mechanism.
-Its parameters include an operation that might fail, a predicate to determine whether a retry is needed, and a maximum number of retries:
+Its parameters include an operation that might fail, a predicate to determine whether a retry is needed, and the maximum number of retries:

 return result;